The Importance of Discussing Assumptions when Teaching Bootstrapping: Conclusions

 \section{Conclusions}

-In this article, the percentile, basic, and studentized bootstrap intervals and their corresponding hypothesis tests were discussed.
-We showed that these methods have important underlying assumptions which should be discussed in the classroom.
-Performance metrics such as the coverage proportion, Type I error rate, and power were obtained under a variety of simulation scenarios.
-It was shown that the performance of these intervals differs non-trivially when their assumptions pertaining to pivotal quantities are or are not met.
-Specifically, when the sample size was small, these assumptions were less reasonable.
+In this article, the theoretical details of the $t$-interval with bootstrap standard error, percentile, and studentized intervals and their corresponding hypothesis tests were discussed.
+We showed that these methods have important underlying assumptions and discussed simulations that can be used to present these details to students with active and visual learning.
+We also encouraged instructors to take advantage of the simulation setting to discuss performance metrics such as the coverage proportion, significance level, and power.

-The performance metrics of their traditional counterparts, $z$- and $t$-methods for the mean and the $z$-interval for proportions (Wald interval), were also obtained under the same simulated scenarios.
-We found that when the assumptions of traditional methods were not met, these bootstrap intervals were rarely an improvement.
-Furthermore, their performance was also impacted by a small sample size and non-normalcy.

-When teaching these bootstrap methods, it is pertinent that teachers emphasize that they are not substitutes for traditional methods nor are they solutions for issues that arise from having a small sample size.
-Their assumptions pertaining to pivotal quantities should be clearly communicated in lectures, course materials, and textbooks so that students leave the classroom with a broader understanding of these methods and how they relate to traditional methods.
-Teachers should aim to make students well informed about situations where these methods are already known to perform poorly and equip them with the ability to judge whether these methods are best for a given situation.

-These methods can also be used as a conceptual stepping stone to teaching more traditional methods.
-For example, \textcite{hesterberg2015teachers} suggests that the distribution of studentized bootstrap sample statistics can effectively be used to evaluate whether CLT-based methods are appropriate for the specific data set.
-This could be done in addition to checking whether the sample data are Normal or the sample size is above 30.
-When a formula for the standard error is not available, however, the computational intensity and observed ``small-$N$'' inaccuracies of the second-level bootstrap estimate of standard error should be kept in mind.

-Our results pertain to the performance of the basic, percentile, and studentized bootstrap intervals for the population mean or proportion.
-While we studied Bernoulli$(p)$ populations with $p \in \{0.1, 0.25, 0.5\}$, we did not investigate the performance of these methods for $p \in (0.5, 1]$.
-The performance of these methods could possibly be different as the population proportion increases past $0.5$.
-We also have not discussed the performance of the ``better bootstrap intervals'' introduced by \textcite{tibshirani1993introduction} which are said to be an improvement.
-There is room for comparison between those bootstrap intervals and the ones that we have discussed here.

-Future work could include an assessment of the performance of these methods when order statistics, such as the median, or non-location parameters, such as the correlation and variance, are used.
-When the data are skewed or there are outliers, we may encourage students to use the median as a measure of center.
-Statistical methods for the sample median that may be taught in undergraduate introductory statistics courses include the bootstrap intervals we have already discussed and the Sign test.
-The latter is known to have performance issues, in terms of power and Type I error, when observations are tied \parencite[see][]{coakley1996versions, fong2003use}.
-A comparison of the performance of the bootstrap intervals and the Sign test in these scenarios could also be investigated.